On the Mark

 ~Romans 10:9-10 NIV

-When I accepted God’s gift of salvation, this was the best decision I’d ever made.
+Accepting God’s gift of salvation was the best decision I have ever made.
 It will be yours too.
-Let Him come into your heart today.

 Father God, thank You that You love me and desire that I spend eternity with You.
 Thank You for making the way simple.
 I make the decision this moment to accept Your gift of salvation that You provided through Your Son’s sacrificial love.
 In Jesus’ name, amen.